-On the first day of the ICC Board Meeting in Dubai, cricket's Full Members exercised their collective will to outvote the Indian cricket board.
+On the first day of the ICC Board Meeting in Dubai, cricket's Full Members exercised their collective will to outvote the BCCI.

 As reported by ESPNcricinfo, BCCI was the only member to object against a new financial model and was one of the only two countries to vote against the new governance changes.

 The finance model received a 9-1 vote in favour, while the governance structure was passed by an 8-2 margin.
 The only country that voted alongside BCCI was

 BCCI office bearers- secretary Amitabh Choudhury and treasurer Anirudh Chaudhry -had on Tuesday rejected the ICC's settlement offer worth approximately 400 million USD - 100 million USD more the proposed 290 million USD.

 Their rejection came as BCCI wanted the share it was getting under the Big Three model, i.e. 570 million USD.

 ICC chairman Shashank Manohar – who was the head of the working group that had prepared the proposed constitution comprising the finance and governance structure models---had made the settlement offer to Amitabh Choudhury.

 The Indian cricket board had then approached most of the major Full Members with a counter offer that it gets 570 million USD but none of them get anything less than what was stated in the new constitution.